Can't Stop Procrastinating? Is That You? 🤔

 And the list goes on…

-(1) Why do I find cooking such an overwhelming task?
-Why do I try to avoid cooking every time?
+- Question 1: Why do you find cooking such an overwhelming task?
+Why do you try to avoid cooking every time?

-(2) Why am I unable to start cooking as soon as I get back home?
+- Question 2: Why are you unable to start cooking as soon as you get back home?

 Identifying the root cause(s) of your procrastination is the third step in learning how to tame your monkey.
 Then, it’ll just be a matter of days before the Smart Lady takes back full control.

 Let’s take a look at a few reasons why you may be procrastinating and find strategies to combat that permanently.

 Reason No 1: You Can't Stop Procrastinating 'cause You're Worn Out After Work.